-In 2014 -15, OTSI received consolidated fund allocations of \$2,323m.
+In 2015 -16, OTSI received grants and contributions of \$2.4mil.
 OTSI had minor revenue consisting of investment revenue and reimbursements.

-The net result showed an operating surplus of \$124,000.
+The net result showed a deficit \$94,000.
 OTSI has received an assurance from Transport for NSW to fund any future deficits to ensure that the Office is able to meet its debts as and when they fall due.